biomedia-mira/chexploration/README.md

    - Run the script [`chexpert.disease.py`](prediction/chexpert.disease.py) to train a disease detection model
    - Run the script [`chexpert.sex.py`](prediction/chexpert.sex.py) to train a sex classification model
    - Run the script [`chexpert.race.py`](prediction/chexpert.race.py) to train a race classification model
+   - Run the script [`chexpert.multitask.py`](prediction/chexpert.multitask.py) to train a multitask model
-5. Run the notebook [`chexpert.predictions.ipynb`](notebooks/chexpert.predictions.ipynb) to evaluate all three prediction models
+5. Run the notebook [`chexpert.predictions.ipynb`](notebooks/chexpert.predictions.ipynb) to evaluate all the prediction models
 6. Run the notebook [`chexpert.explorer.ipynb`](notebooks/chexpert.explorer.ipynb) for the unsupervised exploration of feature representations

 Additionally, there are scripts [`chexpert.sex.split.py`](prediction/chexpert.sex.split.py) and [`chexpert.race.split.py`](prediction/chexpert.race.split.py) to run SPLIT on the disease detection model.
 The default setting in all scripts is to train a DenseNet-121 using the training data from all patients.
 The results for models trained on subgroups only can be produced by changing the path to the datafiles (e.g., using `full_sample_train_white.csv` and `full_sample_val_white.csv` instead of `full_sample_train.csv` and `full_sample_val.csv`).